YumingZHAI/reecriture_comprehension/README.md

 You will find:

-- The three versions of the two texts in A2 and B2 level, in HTML format.
+- The three versions of the two texts of A2 and B2 level, in HTML format.

 - The pdf shows the experiment interface in Moodle, the questions for reading comprehension, the paraphrases and translations that we provided and the questionnaire to be filled after the test.